-The banana variety biomass (banana, plantain and Lady Finger pseudostem), a waste resource has been made into valuable product: pulp and paper using a sustainable technology with little impact on the environment.
-This technology can be converted into a commercial venture by micro and small scale enterprises.
-The raw material for this valuable product is readily available and the production involved the use of simple chemical (sodium hydroxide) and apparatus.
-All these could make the paper production technology a simple and easily adopted process with less impact on the environment especially deforestation.
+The banana pseudostem, a waste material has been converted into valuable product such as pulp and paper using a sustainable technology with little impact on the environment.
+The raw material for this valuable product is readily available and the production involved the use of simple dilute sodium hydroxide solution and apparatus.
+Paper manufacturing from banana pseudostem using this simple and affordable technology can will increase the wealth of banana farmers and reduce deforestation.